dlt-hub/dlt/docs/website/docs/reference/explainers/schema-evolution.md

 1. Data is extracted, `dlt` infers schema and can compare it to the previous schema.
 1. Data is loaded to a structured data lake (staging area).
 1. Destination schema is compared to the new incoming schema.
-   1. If there are changes, we notify the producer and curator
+   1. If there are changes, we notify the producer and curator.
    1. If there are no changes, we carry on with transforming it to the curated form.

 So, schema evolution is essentially a simpler way to do a contract on schemas.
 If you had additional